netdata/netdata/README.md

    Due to the distributed nature of Netdata, and to ensure high-availability of your monitoring system, please check our [Data Replication](https://www.netdata.cloud/blog/why-is-data-replication-important) recommendations to increase the data availability.

-**If you plan to use Netdata Cloud**
+3. **If you plan to use Netdata Cloud**

-1. Configure as many centralization points as you wish.
+      - Configure as many centralization points as you wish.
         The more the better.
 Netdata Cloud supports virtually unlimited horizontal scalability and the more parents you add, the faster it gets.

-2. Visit Netdata Cloud to have your centralized views and central dispatch of alert notifications.
+      - Visit Netdata Cloud to have your centralized views and central dispatch of alert notifications.

         Your data are still inside your network (your Netdata Agents).
-They only pass through Netdata Cloud to reach your browser for the dashboards you view.
+They pass through Netdata Cloud to reach your browser for the dashboards you view (only when you view them).
         In the next few releases we will introduce WebRTC peer-to-peer communication between browsers and agents, so that your data will never be exposed to Netdata Cloud.

    **If you don't want to use Netdata Cloud**

-1. Configure only 1 parent cluster (2 servers in active-active setup), to centralize everything from your infra.
+      - Configure only 1 parent cluster (2 servers in active-active setup), to centralize everything from your infra.

         Netdata scales verically very well: for >1M metrics/s you are going to need a 16 core VM with 32GB RAM, utilized at about 50% for ingestion and ML, leaving the rest for queries.
 Give it enough storage for retention.
 Netdata supports tiering, so you can have really long retention with a relatively small disk footprint.

-2. Currently, at the parents you will present single-node monitoring dashboards for all your nodes.
+      - Currently, at the parents you will present single-node monitoring dashboards for all your nodes.
 At the next agent release, the agents will get the same dashboard as Netdata Cloud (ML-first approach, etc).

-Netdata Cloud does not prevent you from using your Netdata Agents directly, and vice versa.
+💡 Netdata Cloud does not prevent you from using your Netdata Agents directly, and vice versa.

 ## Menu